The Introvert Personality Type: Am I Just Shy?

 Introverts often enjoy socializing and making friends.
 However, they may have limits on their time before they head home to rejuvenate their energy.
 Many introverts have close friends they frequently spend time with and love.

-What type of introvert are you?
+Which introverted personality type are you?

 Different types of introverts may exist depending on personality traits, behaviors, thoughts, and desires.
 Consider the following types below to ask yourself which type of introvert you might be.